zenpk/snippet-on-file-type/README.md

 {
   "key": "ctrl+alt+p",
   "command": "snippet-on-file-type.insertSnippetBasedOnFileType",
-  "args": ["print", false] // insert the snippet at the cursor position instead of a newline }
+  // false: insert the snippet at the cursor position instead of a new line "args": ["print", false]
+}
 ```